 - names of faculty who will be members of the working group, with their affiliation and a one sentence description of the area of research.
 In keeping with the multidisciplinary emphasis of working groups, participants may include Penn faculty from outside SAS

 - a budget proposal.
+Describe what the funds will be used for.
 The maximum amount of support from the Dean's Office for one year is $5,000.
 Application should be for one initial year of support, renewable for a second year with demonstration of the vitality of the group.
 Working groups should seek support from other entities, including departmental and individual faculty research funds.